Charlie Chaplin's Wives

-The first was Mildred Harris (1901-1944), they married in 1918 after Mildred believed she was pregnant - it was a false alarm, though she did later give birth to Charlie's first child, who sadly only lived for three days.
+Charlie Chaplin's first wife was Mildred Harris (1901-1944).
+They married in 1918 after Mildred believed she was pregnant - it was a false alarm, though she did later give birth to Charlie's first child, who sadly only lived for three days.
 Their divorce, in 1920, was acrimonious.
 Mildred was an actress who appeared in a few films such as The Inferior Sex and For Husbands Only.

 His second wife was Lita Grey (1908-1995).
 She played the flirtatious angel in The Kid and one of Edna's maids in The Idle Class, and started out as the leading lady for The Gold Rush before falling for Charlie and then falling pregnant.
 She had two children with Chaplin, Charles Jr. and Sydney Earl.
 This marriage (1924-1927) also came to a bitter end in court.
 Lita carried on in Vaudeville quite successfully, but eventually had problems with alcohol.
 Her later years were spent working as a sales assistant in Beverly Hills.

 Charlie Chaplin’s third marriage lasted from 1936 to 1942 and was to Paulette Goddard (1911-1990), the actress who appeared in Modern Times and The Great Dictator.
 Though Charlie and Paulette divorced, it was by all accounts, on amicable terms.